Earn Your Master’s in Clinical Mental Health Counseling Degree

 Mental health counselors enter the field because they feel called to help others overcome obstacles and reach their full potential.
 If you feel that God has called you to serve those who are struggling with psychological, social or behavioral issues, you can earn your Master of Science in Clinical Mental Health Counseling at Grand Canyon University.
-A master’s degree is a required stepping stone toward licensure in all 50 states.
+A master’s degree in counseling is a required stepping stone toward licensure in all 50 states.

-This clinical mental health counseling Master of Science degree is offered by the College of Humanities and Social Sciences.
+This clinical master's in mental health counseling degree is offered by the College of Humanities and Social Sciences.
 It is an intensive survey of the evidence-based theories and practical applications of counseling, including the development of preventive, interventional and rehabilitative plans.
 Students are encouraged to develop a greater awareness of social and cultural trends, which can guide the counselor-client relationship.
 There is an emphasis on the role of ethics within the counseling profession.
 Students examine legal and professional standards, and think critically about current ethical issues that they may encounter in future practice as a mental health counselor.

 GCU’s mental health counseling graduate program was designed to meet the academic requirements of the National Board for Certified Counselors for the National Certified Counselor (NCC) credential, the Certified Clinical Mental Health Counselor (CCMHC) credential and the Arizona Board of Behavioral Health Examiners.